 Note: Changing the status of the Track stats per session setting in the Attendance tracking and Stats data types AFTER the sync has started will result in an error.
 Please make sure that you have selected the correct setting based on the information provided above, prior to starting syncing.

 A common practice when preparing an event with live streams is to use test live streams, in order to prepare and verify the platform set-up.
 These test live streams need to be excluded from the attendance tracking and engagement statistics that are collected via the SpotMe platform and sent back to Veeva.

-Test live streams are always excluded from the data, whether the Track attendance per session setting (as explained above in the How is the Attendance tracking and Stats data computed for live streams section) is checked or unchecked.
-However, the definition of a test live stream is different depending on whether the Track attendance per session setting is checked or not for the two data types
+Test live streams are always excluded from the data, whether the Track stats per session setting (as explained above in the How is the Attendance tracking and Stats data computed for live streams section) is checked or unchecked.
+However, the definition of a test live stream is different depending on whether the Track stats per session setting is checked or not for the two data types

-- When the Track attendance per session setting is checked in the two data types, SpotMe considers that test live streams are live streams that are not associated to agenda sessions in Backstage.
+- When the Track stats per session setting is checked in the two data types, SpotMe considers that test live streams are live streams that are not associated to agenda sessions in Backstage.

 Support and troubleshooting

 As part of troubleshooting, please note that while testing the synchronization between the two platforms, a clear message will be displayed to indicate if: